jaysylvester/citizen/README.md

     // Cache a file with a custom key.
 Optionally, parse the JSON and store the
     // parsed object in the cache instead of the raw buffer.
 Expire the cache
-    // after 60000 ms (60 seconds), but reset the timer whenever the key is
+    // after 10 minutes, but reset the timer whenever the key is retrieved. app.cache.set({
-    // retrieved.
-    app.cache.set({
       file: '/path/to/articles.json',
       key: 'articles',
       parseJSON: true,
-      lifespan: 60000,
+      lifespan: 10,
       resetOnAccess: true
     });

-`controllers`, `routes`, and `app` are reserved scope names, so don't use them for your own custom scopes.
+`app`, `controllers`, `routes`, and `files` are reserved scope names, so you can't use them for your own custom scopes.

-### exists(options)
+### cache.exists(options)

 This is a way to check for the existence of a given key or scope in the cache without resetting the cache timer on that item.
 Returns `false` if a match isn't found.